1995parham-learning/1995parham-learning.github.io/content/Cloud/Cloud.md

 > Static Pods are always bound to one `kubelet` on a specific node.

 The `kubelet` automatically tries to create a mirror Pod on the Kubernetes API server for each static Pod.
-This means that the Pods running on a node are _visible on the API server_, but _cannot be controlled from there_.
+This means that the pods running on a node are _visible on the API server_, but _cannot be controlled from there_.
 The Pod names will be suffixed with the node hostname with a leading hyphen.

 > [!note]
-> If you are running clustered Kubernetes and are using static Pods to run a Pod on every node, you should probably be using a DaemonSet instead.
+> If you are running clustered Kubernetes and are using static Pods to run a Pod on every node,
+> you should probably be using a DaemonSet instead.

 > [!note]
 > The spec of a static Pod cannot refer to other API objects (e.g., ServiceAccount, ConfigMap, Secret, etc).